Court kills Flint water charges against ex-governor, others - NewsBreak

 She called it a “Star Chamber comeback,” a pejorative reference to an oppressive, closed-door style of justice in England in the 17th century.

-The challenge was filed by lawyers for former health director Nick Lyon, but the decision also applies to Snyder and others who were indicted.
-The cases now will return to Genesee County court for dismissal.
+The challenge was filed by lawyers for former health director Nick Lyon , but the decision also applies to Snyder and others who were indicted.
+The cases now will return to Genesee County court with requests for dismissal.

 “This wasn’t even a close case — it was six-zip. … They couldn’t do what they tried to do,” said Lyon attorney Chip Chamberlain.